-The views and opinions expressed for postoperative care are solely those of the surgeon(s) and do not reflect the views of Smith & Nephew.
-In no event shall Smith & Nephew be liable for any damages whatsoever (including, without limitation, damages for loss of business profits, business interruption, loss of business information, or other pecuniary loss) arising out of the use of or inability to use the expressed views.
+The views and opinions expressed for postoperative care are solely those of Robert F. LaPrade, MD, PhD and do not reflect the views of Smith+Nephew.
+In no event shall Smith+Nephew be liable for any damages whatsoever (including, without limitation, damages for loss of business profits, business interruption, loss of business information, or other pecuniary loss) arising out of the use of or inability to use the expressed views.

-Pearls to Avoid Technical Difficulties:
+Pearls to avoid technical difficulties:

-- · Engage the pin collar into the sheath prior to reaming - Put the knee through a range of motion prior to tying the root repair sutures and with traction on the sutures to ensure the root repair does not have too much tension on it, and to verify that an adequate release of scar tissue was performed - Pull the tibial metal sheath out prior to pulling the monofilament loop down the tibia - Release enough scar to allow for the root tear to be positioned correctly
+- Engage the pin collar into the sheath prior to reaming - Put the knee through a range of motion prior to tying the root repair sutures and with traction on the sutures to ensure the root repair does not have too much tension on it, and to verify that an adequate release of scar tissue was performed - Pull the tibial metal sheath out prior to pulling the monofilament loop down the tibia - Release enough scar to allow for the root tear to be positioned correctly

-Curved Aimer Guide Alignment Medial Meniscus Lateral Meniscus Right Knee Curved Aimer Guide, Left Curved Aimer Guide, Right Left Knee Curved Aimer Guide, Right Curved Aimer Guide, Left
+Aimer Guide Curved Alignment Medial Meniscus Lateral Meniscus Right Knee Aimer Guide Curve - Left Aimer Guide Curve - Right Left Knee Aimer Guide Curve - Right Aimer Guide Curve - Left